-Boot To OS/2, DRAM 64MB or Above : Set this option to Yes to permit AMIBIOS to run with IBM OS/2.
+Boot To OS/2: Set this option to Yes to permit AMIBIOS to run with IBM OS/2.
 The settings are Yes or No. The default settings are No.

 Wait For 'F1' if Error : AMIBIOS POST error messages are followed by :